How To

 Dynamic IP Setup

-ScoutDNS supports dynamic DNS IP address integration with almost any dynamic DNS provider.
-Popular Dynamic DNS solutions include: No-IP ChangeIP DynDNS FreeDNS Once you have an account with any of these or similar solutions, you can configure ...
+ScoutDNS supports dynamic DNS IP address integration with most dynamic DNS providers.
+Popular Dynamic DNS solutions include: No-IP ChangeIP DynDNS FreeDNS Once you have an account with one of these or a similar solution, you can configure ScoutDNS to ...

 Quick Start Setup Guide - WAN Forwarding

-There are three methods you can use to protect your networks and users with ScoutDNS.
-1) WAN Forwarding: involves configuring ScoutDNS with your WAN IP address and then forwarding DNS queries from inside your network us our anycast resolver IPs. ...
+There are three methods you can use to protect your networks and users with ScoutDNS: 1) WAN Forwarding – This method involves configuring ScoutDNS with your WAN IP address and forwarding DNS queries from inside your network to our anycast resolver ...